heyitsbench/mod-worgoblin/README.md

 Upon downloading the repo, you'll have the patch-contents file available to you.
 Copy all the contents of the DBFilesClient folder to your AzerothCore Data directory.
 Feel free to make a backup of the DBCs you'll be replacing, as backups never hurt.

+If you have added existing custom content (Spells, Items, SkillLines..etc) to any of the DBC files listed in patch, you will want to merge and DBC file conflicts that happen.
+There are multiple paths of doing this easiest likely being using DBXeditor with import on any conflicting files.

 ### 3) Compile and install AzerothCore.

-### 4) Move the [patch-contents](https://github.com/benjymansy123/mod-worgoblin/tree/master/patch-contents) folder to your Data folder in your WoW client and rename the folder to `patch-A.MPQ`.
+### 4) **Non-HD** : Move the [patch-contents](https://github.com/benjymansy123/mod-worgoblin/tree/master/patch-contents) folder to your Data folder in your WoW client and rename the folder to `patch-A.MPQ`.

+> [!IMPORTANT]
+> If you are running a patched HD Client support use the following instructions instead or you will have game crashes.

+1. Install the client file [patch-K.MPQ](https://github.com/heyitsbench/data/ patch-hd/) in to your WoW Client folder C:/(path to World of Warcraft)/Data/
+2. Copy the files in patch-hd/DBFilesClient onto your server DBC location similar to NonHD version.
+3. The character creation pages also are updated with a more modern look to incorporate the 2 new races.

 ### 5) Remove signature checks from your WoW executable.
 I recommend Windows users to use [this patcher](https://model-changing.net/index.php?app=downloads&module=downloads&controller=view&id=314&tab=details) created by kebabstorm to patch your Wow.exe file.
 I recommend macOS users to download this [pre-patched .app file](https://github.com/benjymansy123/custom-race-ac-12_6_21/releases/download/sig-check/WoW.app.zip), since no easy patcher exists for macOS.